ThakurBallary/react-native-radio-buttons-group/README.md

 ## Contributions

-Please create a pull request
+Fork and create a pull request

 ## License